jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ---
-title: Lessons learned while porting websites from Jekyll to Hugo
+title: Lessons learned porting from Jekyll
 ---

 I have been porting multiple websites from Jekyll to Hugo and learned a few things along the way.
 I want to share them with you, so you can benifit from them.
 This is going to be a living document, so make sure to check this document later.